Generic Name: budesonide inhalation (byoo DES oh nide)

 Budesonide may also be used for purposes not listed in this medication guide.

-Budesonide inhalation is not a rescue medicine for bronchospasm attacks.
-Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.
+Budesonide is not a rescue medicine for asthma attacks.
+Seek medical attention if your breathing problems get worse quickly, or if you think your asthma medications are not working as well.

 Before taking this medicine